 When the Commission of Government took office in 1934, Newfoundland and Labrador's education system was in desperate need of improvement.
 Teachers were underpaid and poorly trained, the curriculum was out of date, and school enrollment was disconcertingly low.
 Most children who did attend class went to dilapidated and overcrowded buildings that rarely had access to heat or running water.
 Textbooks and other supplies were not widely available and dozens of communities did not even have a school within reasonable travelling distance.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 26.02.008), QE II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 26.02.008), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 Although the Commission was able to make significant changes in the field of education, it encountered numerous obstacles.
 The country's poor financial situation, compounded by a worldwide depression, made it difficult to build new schools, upgrade existing ones, and implement other changes.
 The denominational education system also created much tension between the state and the various Churches, while the country's scattered population made it difficult to provide accessible education.

 The 1930s were a time of great economic hardship for Newfoundland and Labrador.
 As the Great Depression deepened, prices for the country's exports fell dramatically.
 Shrinking revenues forced the government to cut spending on a variety of services, including education.
 The country's education budget was $1 million in 1932, but dropped to half that amount in the 1933-34 fiscal year.
 As a result, teachers’ salaries also decreased by more than 50 per cent over the same time period, forcing many educators into deep poverty.